 · Two-line phone

 Restaurant InformationThe Veranda

 The flickering gas lights and canvas canopy that announce the entrance to the Bon Ton Cafe are the first hints to an experience in dining that has almost vanished in our fast paced lives.
 Housed in the historical 1840s Natchez building, within earshot ofCommander's Palace

+Great food in the beautiful Garden District of New Orleans.
 Since 1880, Commander's Palace has been a New Orleans landmark known for the award winning quality of its food and many commodious dining rooms.
-The history of this famous restaurant offers a glimpse into New Orleans' antebellum past.Emeril's
+The history of this famous restaurant offers a glEmeril's

 The food at Emeril's is somewhat eclectic, but leans more toward what Chef Emeril calls "New New Orleans" cuisine.
 Although the menu often abounds with an array of tempting dishes in the style of Southwestern, West Coast, or New England cooking, the rootsGumbo Shop